openjs-foundation/cross-project-council/proposals/jorydotcom-PROJECT_PROGRESSION/README.md

 ## Description

 The [PROJECT_PROGRESSION.md][] document describes the process and criteria for any project to join the foundation and 'graduate' to a 'Top Level Project.'
-This proposal incorporates ideas from the CNCF and JSF.
+This proposal incorporates ideas from the CNCF, the JSF, and the [Community Drafting Doc](https://docs.google.com/presentation/d/1qUcvZz4wmQtwcWu9rWjxFNmWw5plD9-4_7mtvQvCegk/edit#slide=id.g45c3106792_4_115).

+Note that this document will utilize the naming conventions that are to be determined in [#44](https://github.com/nodejs/bootstrap/issues/44#issuecomment-440026298).

 ## Required Resources